BASES - Baseball And Softball Essential Skills TRAINING FACILITY

 Carey Jacobson - Softball / Pitching Instructor

-The past 17 years coach Jacobson has devoted his time to teaching the proper fundamentals of fastpitch to both beginners and advanced high school and college pitchers.
+The past 20 plus years coach Jacobson has devoted his time to teaching the proper fundamentals of fastpitch to both beginners and advanced high school and college pitchers.
 He has conducted clinics at middle schools, high schools, and colleges.
 Carey has, and continues to instruct several collegiate pitchers.
 He enjoys spending most of his summer observing pitchers at various tournaments.

 Coach jacobson is retired from Northrup Grumman.
 He has lived in Glen Burnie with his wife for 45 years.
 He has two daughters, 3 granddaughters (all play softball) and one grandson.